sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 ---
 ---

 This project is a python-based implementation of the methodologies presented in the paper *Deep Smoothing of the Implied Volatility Surface* by Ackerer et al (2020) [^1].
-It focuses on applying deep learning methods to generate smooth, arbitrage-free implied volatility surfaces.
 A volatility surface is a representation of implied volatility across different strike prices and maturities, crucial for pricing and hedging options accurately.
 Ensuring the surface is arbitrage-free is essential to prevent inconsistencies that could lead to riskless profit opportunities, which would undermine the model’s reliability in real markets.

 <p align="center">
 <img src="http://sinabaghal.github.io/images/header.png" width="150%" height="150%">
 </p>

-Deep smoothing's main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
+Deep smoothing focuses on applying deep learning methods to generate smooth, arbitrage-free implied volatility surfaces.
+Its main idea is to use feedforward neural networks as a corrective tool to modify the prior models considered for volatility surfaces.
 By letting

 $$
 \begin{equation}